How to ACE the SAT Math?

 As any high school student knows, the SAT is a necessary test that needs to be taken, so you can apply for college studies.
 Even if you want to take that year off to find yourself before college, you should still take this exam now.
 The SAT is not a test that you can just walk into the room and take.
-There is some preparation that should be done well in advance, not the night before.
-A couple of things that you shouldn’t do for this test are stress out and staying up until 4 a.m. studying night after night.
+Some preparation should be done well in advance, not the night before.
+A couple of things that you shouldn’t do for this test are stressed out and staying up until 4 a.m. studying night after night.

 What to do first?

 There are quite a few things that you can do to do well on this exam.
 You will want to take a test exam before you start studying, so you will know what areas you need to work on.
 There’s no point in spending 4 hours studying how to solve an algebraic expression if you can do it with both eyes closed.
 After you know the areas you need to improve on, you can set up a reasonable study schedule accordingly.
 If you are not sure how to do certain questions, see if you can find another student who can tutor you or if your math teacher can assist you in any way.
 Another option is to hire a professional SAT math tutor who specializes in this test.
 They will be able to give you the exact information you will need to do well on this exam the first time.
 No matter what study route you choose, studying your formulas and your math language is a must.

 The Absolute Best Book to Ace the SAT Math Test